jhumphry/parse_args/README.md

 The actual options/arguments themselves are in the form of objects derived from the base `Option` type.
 These objects are not intended to be instantiated directly.
-Instead factory functions will be provided to allocate new objects and return `Option_Ptr` values which are passed to the `Add_Option` or `Append_Positional` procedures of `Argument_Parser`.
+Instead factory functions are provided which allocate new objects and return `Option_Ptr` values.
+These `Option_Ptr` values are then passed to the `Add_Option` or `Append_Positional` procedures of `Argument_Parser` as appropriate.

-#### Operations of option types
+#### Operations of `Option` types

 ```ada
 function Set(O : in Option) return Boolean;
 ```

-This function indicates whether a particular option was set.
-If not, the value returned may be a default value.
+This function indicates whether a particular option was set by the user on the command line.
+If a value was not set, the default value may be returned.

 ```ada
 function Image(O : in Option) return String is abstract;
 ```

 This returns a string giving the value of the option.
-This is the default representation of the converted value, so is not necessarily the same as the representation accepted from the user.
+This is a default representation of the converted value, so is not necessarily the same as the representation accepted from the user.